Yuss76A/the-discussion-blog/README.md

 ## Account Page (Dark Mode)

-The Account Page in dark mode features a visually appealing layout with a main container that has a soft white background.
-Within this container, there is another internal container, also in white, which includes a bar with a blue background displaying the text "Your Account Overview" in black letters.
+The Account Page in dark mode features a visually appealing layout with a soft white background.
+Within this container, there is another internal container, also in white, which includes a bar with a background color matching the navbar and footer.
+The text "Your Account Overview" is displayed in white for better visibility against the blue background.

 The user’s avatar is presented in a circular format, accompanied by the username displayed in blue and the email address in grey for clear differentiation.